Benny Handy

-Benny Handy (born 1937) is an American politician from Kentucky who was a member of the Kentucky House of Representatives from 1982 to 1989.
+Benny H. Handy (born October 15, 1937) is an American politician from Kentucky who was a member of the Kentucky House of Representatives from 1982 to 1989.

 Handy was first elected to the 39th district in 1981 following the retirement of incumbent representative Lawrence Maynard.
 In 1982, redistricting moved Handy to the 42nd district, to which he was elected in 1984.
 He was defeated for renomination in 1988 by Leonard Gray.